-(expenses that you pay each year as a percentage of the value of your investment) Investor Class Shares Institutional Class Shares Management Fees 1.00% 1.00% Other Expenses 0.06% 0.11% Total Annual Fund Operating Expenses 1.06% 1.11% Fee Waiver and Expense Reimbursement (1) 0.00% -0.26% Total Annual Fund Operating Expenses After Fee Waiver/ Expense Reimbursement 1.06% 0.85%
+(expenses that you pay each year as a percentage of the value of your investment) Investor Class Shares Institutional Class Shares Management Fees 1.00% 1.00% Other Expenses 0.08% 0.13% Total Annual Fund Operating Expenses 1.08% 1.13% Fee Waiver and Expense Reimbursement (1) 0.00% -0.28% Total Annual Fund Operating Expenses After Fee Waiver/ Expense Reimbursement (Total Annual Fund Operating Expenses After Fee Waiver/Expense Reimbursement may differ than those listed in the the fee and expenses were deferred.
+The Adviser may not discontinue or modify this waiver prior to August 31, 2024 without the approval by the Fund's Board of Trustees.